rsp34/portfolio-analysis/README.md

-Ultimately, the project can broadly answer the questions I was originally interested in, namely, once fees and rebalancing are included in porfolio modelling how do different fund recommendations compare.
-To develop this project further I would: \* Look at refactoring the notebooks to improve the documentation site that has been created.
+Ultimately, the project can broadly answer the questions I was originally interested in, namely, once fees and rebalancing are included in portfolio modelling how do different fund recommendations compare?
+To develop this project further, I would:
+* Look at refactoring the notebooks to improve the documentation site that has been created.
 I wanted to test out using `nbdev` on a small software project and, unfortunately, I don’t think the resulting documentation site is that clear or readable.
-I think this is how I have structured the notebooks rather than the fault of the `nbdev` approach. \* Add more tests to increase confidence that the modelling software is working as hoped. \* Extend analytics and visualisations for the [`Returns`](https://rsp34.github.io/portfolio-analysis/portfolio.html#returns) class e.g. plots, tables or alternate metrics like the integrated fund value. \* Add a functionality for variable allocations, variable fund portfolio e.g. a `Portfolio` class that could do things like reduce exposure to stocks as a portfolio over time or try investing only at certain times of the year. \* Architect general method to integrate holding data other than `yfinance` as different users may want to pull data from different sources.
+I think this is how I have structured the notebooks rather than the fault of the `nbdev` approach.
+* Add more tests to increase confidence that the modelling software is working as hoped.
+* Extend analytics and visualisations for the [`Returns`](https://rsp34.github.io/portfolio-analysis/portfolio.html#returns) class e.g. plots, tables or alternate metrics like the integrated fund value.
+* Add functionality for variable allocations, variable fund portfolio e.g. a `Portfolio` class that could do things like reduce exposure to stocks as a portfolio over time or try investing only at certain times of the year.
+* Architect a general method to integrate holding data other than `yfinance` as different users may want to pull data from different sources.
 I am broadly happy with yfinance as it’s free and does what I need!